JoeyMBrown/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    - useRouteMatch enables us to view information about how the route we're currently at was "matched" or reached.
+This is useful information as it grants us access to the current route amongst other information.

 1. How would you explain form validation to someone who has never programmed before?

+    - Form validation is ensuring that required form fields are filled out.
+This ensures that required information (like your name on a test) isn't accidentally left out.

 1. In 1-2 sentences, define end to end testing.

+    - End to end testing is testing the entire user experience of an application.
+For example, testing every interaction a user may have with an application, and making sure that every interaction has an expected or desirable reaction from the application.

 ## Instructions